ONSdigital/application-profile/csvw.md

 ### Required properties

-- `@context` It is a URL that points to the context in which the JSON-LD context for CSV-W is written.
+- `@context` It is a URL that points to the context in which the JSON-LD context for CSVW is written.
 This is a required property.
 - `@language` is an object property which describes the default language for all literal strings within the metadata and tabular data.
 - `url` This is the URL of the CSV file that the metadata is describing.
 This is a required property, it can be a relative URL if the CSV and metadata are in the same location.
 - `tableSchema` This is the schema of the table, and contains the column definitions.
 This is a required property.